Kirito (Sword Art Online): Sword Art Online

+Gun Gale Online

 Soon after, at the prompting of a government official investigating strange occurrences in VR, Kazuto takes on a job to investigate a series of murders involving another VRMMORPG called Gun Gale Online (GGO), the AmuSphere (the successor of the NerveGear), and a player called Death Gun.
 Aided by a female player named Shino "Sinon" Asada, he participates in a gunfight tournament called the Bullet of Bullets (BoB) and discovers the truth behind the murders, which originated with a player who participated in a player-killing guild in SAO.
 Through his and Sinon's efforts, two suspects are captured, though the third suspect, Johnny Black, escapes.

+Alicization

 Kazuto is later recruited to assist in testing an experimental FullDive machine, Soul Translator (STL), which has an interface that is far more realistic and complex than the previous machine he had played to help develop an artificial intelligence for the Ministry of Defense (MOD) named A.L.I.C.E.
 He tests the STL by entering a virtual reality cyberspace created with The Seed package, named UnderWorld (UW).
 In the UW, the flow of time proceeds a thousand times faster than in the real world, and Kirito's memories of what happens inside are restricted.
 However, Black injures Kazuto with suxamethonium chloride.
 The MOD recovers Kazuto and places him back into the STL to preserve his mind while attempts are made to save him.
 Meanwhile, it is revealed that UnderWorld was created as part of an experiment to create artificial intelligence that could be used for military purposes.

+Other appearances

+In Sword Art Online Abridged (SAO Abridged), an abridged fandub/re-adaptation of the anime by Canadian animation studio Something Witty Entertainment, which as of 2024 has run for two seasons, Kirito is voiced by Matthew J. Kok.
+Using original animated sequences and dialogue, in SAO Abridged, Kirito is given additional storylines including post-traumatic stress disorder as a result of the death of his original team before the first floor of SAO was cleared.

 Kirito makes a cameo appearance in the eighth episode of the anime series Eromanga Sensei, with Yoshitsugu Matsuoka reprising his role.